aws-samples/aws-cloudhsm-cloudformation-template/README.md

 Once you're in the terminal session:

 1. Obtain the initial crypto officer (CO) password from Secrets Manager
-2. Execute `$ sudo /opt/cloudhsm/bin/cloudhsm-cli interactive`
+2. Execute `$ /opt/cloudhsm/bin/cloudhsm-cli interactive`
 3. At the `aws-cloudhsm >` prompt, log in via the CO user:  `login --username admin --role admin`
 4. Enter the initial password for the CO user that you obtained from Secrets Manager
 5. You should see a successful login